-Oh yes, I remember the assignments that I was supposed to read: grade 11 it was Ghandi.
+I remember the assignments that I was supposed to read: grade 11 it was Gandhi.

-In class the next day, I lucked out and was part of the discussion group with the lone overachiever in the class.
+In class the next day, I lucked out as part of the discussion group with the lone overachiever in the class.

 And here lies one of the greatest freedoms, greatest privileges of this lifestyle: a LOT of free time to pursue books you want to read and call that an academic initiative for your child’s education!

-“I was reading a book, ‘The History of Glue’.
-I couldn’t put it down.”
+“I was reading a book, ‘The History of Glue.
+I couldn’t put it down.”–Tim Vine

 If you’d like to join the Homeschool Mama Book Club and read a whole lotta books alongside homeschool mamas, you’re welcome to join me.